 - Over 60% is high, and people likely find it difficult to find spaces for events at times they expect.

 Overall utilization is a good way to identify building-wide trends, but not all spaces will have the same utilization.

-- Use the Analytics > Leaderboard to see a space by space breakdown per location.
-Click on individual spaces to explore why they are in such high demand.
+- Select individual spaces to explore why they are in such high demand.
 You might find these spaces have certain amenities that others don’t.

-- If you’re investigating high utilization, the Event Fit and Space Type visualizations highlight which segments of space are in highest demand, so you can plan growth.
+- If you’re investigating high utilization, the Event Fit, and Space Type visualizations highlight which segments of space are in the highest demand, so you can plan growth.